Glasgow East End

 For sports enthusiasts, a visit to Celtic Park is a must.
 Known as ‘Paradise’ by fans, it’s one of the most iconic football stadiums in Britain.
 Nearby, the Emirates Arena and the Sir Chris Hoy Velodrome offer state-of-the-art facilities for a range of sports.

-Antique lovers shouldn’t miss the chance to explore the Barras Market, a weekend market famous for its vintage finds which is located close to the Barrowland Ballroom, a legendary concert venue that has hosted some of the biggest names in music.
+Antique lovers, meanwhile, shouldn’t miss the chance to explore the Barras Market, a weekend market famous for its vintage finds that’s located close to the Barrowland Ballroom, a legendary concert venue that has hosted some of the biggest names in music.

 Find places to visit and things to do in Glasgow’s East End with these visitor guides.